-World Cup Results 2018: Scores, Updated Round of 16 Bracket After Sunday
+World Cup Results 2018: Scores, Updated Round-of-16 Bracket After Sunday

 Artem Dzyuba replied from the penalty spot shortly before the break after a handball from Gerard Pique.

-Despite their need to get back in front, La Roja failed to switch things up and the match drifted through to extra time:
+Despite their need to get back in front, La Roja failed to switch things up, and the match drifted through to extra time:

 Russia were perhaps fortunate not to concede a penalty with four minutes remaining when both Pique and Ramos were fouled during a free-kick, and the match went to a shootout.